liferay/liferay-docs/develop/tutorials/articles/maven/creating-liferay-themes-maven.markdown

 ## Deployment [](id=deployment-lp-6-2-develop-tutorial-2)

-To deploy your theme plugin, follow the instructions in the *Deploying Liferay Plugins with Maven* section.
+To deploy your theme plugin, follow the instructions in the [Deploying Liferay Plugins with Maven](liferay.com) tutorial.

 ---